MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/bitlocker/Enable-BitLocker.md

 You may optionally select an encryption method.
 By default, BitLocker uses AES-128 but you can opt AES-256 for stronger security.
 (Diffuser is not supported.)
-You may request hardware encryption but Microsoft strongly advices against it.
+You may request hardware encryption but we strongly advise against it.
 For further guidance, see the [ADV180028 Security Advisory][1].

 This cmdlet returns a BitLocker volume object.
 If you choose recovery password as your key protector but do not specify a 48-digit recovery password, this cmdlet generates a random one for you, and